Brohi Charan

-Brohi Charan (also called Brahui Charan; IAST: Brohī Cāraṇa; IPA: broːɦiː cɑːrəɳə; Sindhi: براہوئی ڪريڻي) are a Brahui-Baloch Sindhi speaking ethno-linguistic group residing in the Sindh and Balochistan provinces of Pakistan.
+Brohi Charan (also called Brahui Charan; IAST: Brohi Cāraṇa; IPA: broːɦiː cɑːrəɳə; Sindhi: بروهي چارڻَ) are a Brahui, Sindhi speaking ethno-linguistic group residing in the Sindh and Balochistan provinces of Pakistan.
 Brohi Charans are the traditional priests of the Hinglaj shrines in Balochistan and Thatta.

 Origins

 Historically, Charans lived around the Sindh-Balochistan region prior to the medieval age.
 From the 7-8th century onwards, the Charan population began eastern migration in waves towards the neighboring Rajasthan & Kutch regions.

 Some of the Charan clans who lived in this region included Mishran, Tumbel, and Brohi.
 In time, the remaining Charan population of these clans converted to Islam.
-Over time, the remnant Charan community converted to Islam and this region of Hinglaj was given to the Balochistan province of Pakistan after independence.
+Over time, the remnant Charan community converted to Islam and this region of Hinglaj formed part of the Balochistan province of Pakistan after independence.